 - EMPOWERMENT- Prioritising student empowerment and skill-building

-An Attachment Aware school is a national term being used to identify schools where all the staff are aware of the neuroscience that stops vulnerable children effectively accessing learning, and have specific understanding of attachment and trauma that they draw upon to support them to further:
+An Attachment Aware school is a term being used to identify schools where all the staff are aware of the neuroscience that stops vulnerable children effectively accessing learning.
+Also, they have specific understanding of attachment and trauma that they draw upon to support them to further:

 - develop the ethos and culture of the school